-In June 2022, the College entered into a five-year lease agreement for office equipment.
+In June 2022, the College entered into a five-year lease agreement for office equipment and used a 5.00% discount rate for this arrangement based on the College's estimated incremental borrowing rate to determine the present value of the intangible right-to-use asset and lease liability.
 Payments of \$5,327 are due quarterly.
 The College did not incur additional payments other than the monthly payment.
 The College does not have an option to purchase the equipment or extend the lease.
 The College's incremental borrowing rate for a transaction with similar attributes was used to discount the lease payments to recognize the intangible right to use this asset and the associated lease liability.